element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `old_signing_keys`

-*(object)* The keys that the server used to sign messages with but won’t use to sign new messages.
+*(object)* The keys that the server used to sign messages with but won't use to sign new messages.

 It is possible to build an entry from an old `signing.key` file using the `export_signing_key` script which is provided with synapse.